-RSV can cause symptoms of the common cold.
-It is very contagious.
+RSV can cause symptoms of the common cold and is very contagious.
 Most children have had this infection by the time they are 2 years old.
 They develop a fever, runny nose and cough.

-Sometimes children with certain conditions are at risk for a severe infection.
-This is when the lower airways become inflamed or fill with mucus.
-It can make it hard to breathe.
-These children need to be taken to the hospital.
+Sometimes, children with certain conditions are at risk for a more severe RVS infection, which requires hospitalization.
+Their lower airways become inflamed or filled with mucus, making it hard to breathe.

-Children at risk for severe RSV infection include:
+Children at risk for a severe RSV infection include:

 - Children under 2 years of age who were born at or before 29 weeks